 2. Take Care of Your Customers

 Customer service counts for freelancers, too.
 Focus on providing timely and clear communication, and always be professional.
 In many cases, the service provided is actually what satisfies the client more so than the work itself.

 It’s a bit of a cliche, but it is very effective in allowing you to keep your clients satisfied.
 Don’t promise them anything that isn’t likely to happen, and give yourself the chance to outdo their expectations.
 With this strategy, they should never be disappointed.

 Sometimes you just have to ask for what you want.
 Many clients will be willing to refer you to friends or colleagues, but they may not even think about it unless you bring it up.
 Remind customers that referrals are a big part of your business, and ask them if they know of anyone that could benefit from your services.
 If you have done an exceptional job for them, chances are they will make an effort to help you in this way.

 5. Distribute Business Cards

 Whenever you get a chance, give a business card to a client or prospective client.
 If someone has your business card they can easily contact you and there is no need to search for a service provider: you’re right there for them.

 6. Follow Up with Former Clients from Time-to-Time

-Staying in touch with clients and former clients is essential to developing more referral business.
+Staying in touch with clients and former clients is essential to developing more referral businesses.
 If you’ve spoken with a client recently they are more likely to have you in mind when a referral opportunity presents itself.
-Those who are able to attract a significant number of referrals have found a way to stay in the forefront of the minds of clients.
+Those who are able to attract a significant number of referrals have found a way to stay at the forefront of the minds of clients.

 7. Make it Easy for Others to Refer You